-LCS Laboratory Inc., offers laboratory analysis for airborne mold.
+LCS Laboratory Inc., offers laboratory analysis for airborne mould.

-There are many reasons why your home or office might require mold testing, and the quality of the building’s structure is just one example.
-Unusually high mold spore count indicates structural damage, a hidden water leak or condensation.
-Sometimes, the water damage is hidden behind the walls, this is where testing for mold can assist to locate the problem.
+There are many reasons why your home or office might require mould testing, and the quality of the building’s structure is just one example.
+An unusually high mould spore count indicates structural damage, a hidden water leak or condensation.
+Sometimes, the water damage is hidden behind the walls, this is where testing for mould can assist in locating the problem.

-Mold spores are a natural part of our environment.
-Mold concentration in outdoor air depends on the season.
+Mould spores are a natural part of our environment.
+Mould concentration in outdoor air depends on the season.
 In spring, summer and fall, spore count can be very high- up to 50,000 counts per meter cube.
-It is normal to find a small number of mold spores in the indoor air of your home or office.
-Usually these spores are brought in from outside.
-Although, if there is mold growth inside of the building, the spore count found in indoor air could become alarmingly high.
+It is normal to find a small number of mould spores in the indoor air of your home or office.
+Usually, these spores are brought in from outside.
+However, if there is mould growth inside the building, the spore count found in indoor air could become alarmingly high.

-There is no official guideline or law in Canada on how to interpret the different levels of mold concentration in residential or office buildings.
-On this page we present you with a simplified way of reading the laboratory results.
-We have collected references from different publications, and organized them to illustrate the scope of possible mold contamination of indoor air.
-The levels below represent the opinion’s of the specialists who work in the area of mold examination and mold removal.
-These numbers indicate correlation between the spore count and overall building condition.
-If your mold concentration level is high, you should discuss your findings with engineers or mold remediation specialists.
-Under no circumstances, should those levels be used to assess the effect of mold on people’s health.
+There is no official guideline or law in Canada on how to interpret the different levels of mould concentration in residential or office buildings.
+On this page, we present you with a simplified way of reading the laboratory results.
+We have collected references from different publications and organized them to illustrate the scope of possible mould contamination of indoor air.
+The levels below represent the opinions of the specialists who work in the area of mould examination and mould removal.
+These numbers indicate a correlation between the spore count and overall building condition.
+If your mould concentration level is high, you should discuss your findings with engineers or mould remediation specialists.
+Under no circumstances, should those levels be used to assess the effect of mould on people’s health.

 Table.
 Typical mold levels found in clean and contaminated buildings